Southwest pulls Boeing 737 MAX jets from schedule through April 13

-CHICAGO (Reuters) - Southwest Airlines Co (LUV.N) said on Tuesday is extending cancellations of Boeing Co (BA.N) 737 MAX flights by another five weeks, through April 13, due to the continued uncertainty around the timing of the aircraft’s return to service.
+CHICAGO, Dec 17 (Reuters) - Southwest Airlines Co said on Tuesday is extending cancellations of Boeing Co 737 MAX flights by another five weeks, through April 13, due to the continued uncertainty around the timing of the aircraft’s return to service.

 Southwest’s schedule revision, which comes a day after Boeing announced a 737 production freeze, will mean roughly 300 weekday flights being removed from the airline’s total peak-day schedule of more than 4,000 daily flights, it said.